Wheately/BizzyChat/README.md

 It's not going to be the most complicated web chat in the world or anything but it could be fun to play with if you're new to Node.JS and Socket.IO.

+Screenshots and such can be seen on my blog post here: http://bizzycola.info/?p=49

 ## Current Features ##
 -Login with nickname and optional password(check auth.js for validating passwords.
 Methods other than if statements will be added later).